Back to All Events

-Trump claimed that he alone can fix us.
-Yet he's lied about tariffs and targeted immigrants and foreign students, brown and Black Americans, women and gay family members.
+Trump has lied about tariffs, lashed out at economic truth-tellers, and threatened and acted against his political enemies.
+He has targeted immigrants and foreign students, brown and Black Americans, women and gay family members.
 He's fired civil servants and slashed vital services—unchecked by the Supreme Court and Congress, despite reckless illegality and celebrated cruelty.

 Local mutual aid projects help us reconnect with community reality, not myth.
 Not only do such projects help meet our survival needs, but they build a shared understanding of how and why so many people are struggling, and what solutions can address wide injustices.
 They make visible hard truths that legacy media and the government ignore.